KhansKodes/Strive-Foundation-Project/Strive_Backend/API_DOCUMENTATION.md

 The Patient Registration API has been completely redesigned to support a 3-step registration process for patients and caregivers.
 This API allows users to register as either a patient or caregiver and complete their registration through three distinct steps.

+#To run this project you need to did this first

+python -m venv .venv
+source .venv/bin/activate
+pip install -r requirements.txt

 python manage.py runserver       # start server
 python manage.py migrate         # apply DB changes python manage.py makemigrations  # create DB migration files